 GeoServer GUI configuration¶

 A GeoServer extension is available to allow GeoServer to interact with GeoGig repositories and use them as datastores.
 It enables a GeoGig repository to be exposed as a remote for cloning, pushing, and pulling, as well as to publish its data via OGC services (WMS/WFS/WMTS/etc).
 Each top-level tree (often called “feature tree”) in a GeoGig repository corresponds to a GeoServer layer.
 GeoServer treats a GeoGig repository configured as a store in much the same way as it does a database.

 Building/installing the GeoServer GeoGig extension¶

 You can download the latest stable version of the GeoGig GeoServer plugin from the GeoGig home page.
 There is a version of the plugin available for all supported versions of GeoServer.

 In order to build it from sources, a GeoGig module is currently included in the 2.8.x and newer branches of GeoServer’s community extensions.
-To build it, clone the GeoServer GitHub repository.
+To build it, you will need to have Maven 3 and a Java JDK (version 8).
+First, clone the GeoServer GitHub repository.

 git clone firstname.lastname@example.org:geoserver/geoserver.git